The elea Talent Program in South Africa in 2026/2027

 A smooth and structured onboarding experience for all participants is the basis for the success of the program and an opportunity to connect with the other new joiners.
 All members of the incoming eTP cohort should structure their agendas to be able to start together in January 2027.

-How many Associates does elea hire per year for the eTP?
+How many Associates does elea hire per cohort for the eTP?

 We aim at hiring 2–3 Associates into our Africa hub based in Johannesburg.